Convento de Santa Clara la Real, Toledo: The Convent of Santa Clara of Toledo

 General view of the city of Toledo.

 In the middle of the 14th century a lady of the Toledan nobility, María Meléndez, who belonged to a Mozarabic family and was married to Suer Téllez de Meneses, Toledo's chief constable, took the first steps towards the foundation of a convent of Poor Clares in Toledo.
 Meléndez's husband, Suer Téllez de Meneses, died in 1360.
-The historian María Luisa Pérez de Tudela said that the first "legal act" of the foundation of the convent of Santa Clara the Real took place on August 31, 1368, during the Castilian Civil War, when Meléndez donated to the Damianite nuns of Toledo and to its abbess Sancha Alfonso the houses of the city of Toledo where the founder lived as the site of a new convent.
-On January 20, 1370, Meléndez acquired for the convent half of some houses that were next to it and that belonged to a "Habibi mora".
+The historian María Luisa Pérez de Tudela said that the first "legal act" of the foundation of the convent of Santa Clara the Real took place on 31 August 1368, during the Castilian Civil War, when Meléndez donated to the Damianite nuns of Toledo and to its abbess Sancha Alfonso the houses of the city of Toledo where the founder lived as the site of a new convent.
+On 20 January 1370, Meléndez acquired for the convent half of some houses that were next to it and that belonged to a "Habibi mora".

 In 1370 a document mentions the existence of the convent of Santa Clara de Toledo within the region of the Church of San Vicente; that same year Meléndez became a nun in the convent, as was recorded in several documents issued between 1373 and 1375.

-On June 27, 1371, Pope Gregory XI issued in Avignon the Bull Piis devotorum in the name of Gómez Manrique, archbishop of Toledo, authorizing Meléndez to found in the city of Toledo a convent of Clarean nuns and to provide everything necessary so that thirty nuns could live in it.
+On 27 June 1371, Pope Gregory XI issued in Avignon the Bull Piis devotorum in the name of Gómez Manrique, archbishop of Toledo, authorizing Meléndez to found in the city of Toledo a convent of Clarean nuns and to provide everything necessary so that thirty nuns could live in it.
 The bull also demanded that the church of the new monastery have a bell tower and bells.
 The abbess Sancha Alfonso committed herself before the Archbishop of Toledo in her own name and in that of her successors to pay the tribute of the Subsidio and of the parochial tenths.

-In 1373 the convent of Santa Clara was canonically established by the deed of the foundation granted by Meléndez on June 13, by which she ceded to that convent the houses it owned inside the walled city of Toledo and all its possessions so that the Clarisses could build a convent in that city with the capacity to lodge thirty nuns and a sufficient dowry so that the monastery could be maintained with its own rents.
-On August 3 of that same year Meléndez granted a new deed in which she expanded the foundational dowry she had given to the convent.
+In 1373 the convent of Santa Clara was canonically established by the deed of the foundation granted by Meléndez on 13 June, by which she ceded to that convent the houses it owned inside the walled city of Toledo and all its possessions so that the Clarisses could build a convent in that city with the capacity to lodge thirty nuns and a sufficient dowry so that the monastery could be maintained with its own rents.
+On 3 August that year Meléndez granted a new deed in which she expanded the foundational dowry she had given to the convent.